-A twist to the right, a sharp turn, or a pivot could set up you to score—or mess up your groin.
-Ranging from mild strains to sports-induced hernias, groin injuries are becoming problematic in most field sports—because of the frequent use of such directional movements to change direction.
+A twist to the right, a sharp turn or a pivot could set you up to score—or mess up your groin.
+Ranging from mild strains to sports-induced hernias, groin injuries are problematic because of the frequent use of such movements to change direction.

-Most groin injuries are caused by a forceful twisting, turning, or pivoting motion that causes the abductors to overstretch, resulting in a strain or tear to your adductors muscles.
+Most groin injuries are caused by a forceful twisting, turning or pivoting motion that causes the abductors to overstretch, resulting in a strain or tear to your adductors muscles.
 These muscles are located along your inner thigh and help bring your leg toward your midline, like when a hockey player brings their leg to center after a stride.

 A groin injury can happen to anyone.
 However, athletes at greater risk are those with:

 - Poor pelvic and lumbar stability